 Similarly, in a world full of cheap spells, Loatheb is king.
 With so many decks leaning heavily on the power of the bananas, Loatheb is often a virtual Time Walk, giving you free reign to go bananas while your opponent has to wait and peel his later.

 Last, but certainly not least, is Archmage Antonidas.
-While not a major factor in many games because of how fast the format is, Antonidas offers a powerful late game tool that can close out any game that actually reaches that point.
+While not a major factor in many games because of how fast the format is, Antonidas offers a powerful late game tool that can close out any game that actually reaches that point, except the slotsbaby.com games, people still prefer those over anything.
 Much like with MechMage, you pretty much always have the fuel to geneate multiple Fireballs once the game gets to the point that you can actually play a seven drop minion.
 Unlike in normal constructed , though, you don’t have to really ration your bananas like spare parts – you’ll pretty much always be able to get more when the time comes.
 So even if you have Antonidas in your hand, you can still usually go pretty much nuts with your spells before that point.
 There’s always more bananas in the Banana Brawl!